SEO A/B Testing: A Complete Guide to Testing and Improving Organic Search Performance

 After deploying changes to the test group, start collecting performance data over time.

 Data collection can be done manually from Google Search Console.
 Alternatively, you can use a tool to collect this data automatically.
 SEO A/B tests often include tens or hundreds of pages.
-Manually recording this volume of data would be extremely time-consuming.
+Manually recording this volume of data can take several hours per test and does not scale well as you add more pages.

 Tools can automate the collection of SEO A/B test data and present results clearly.
 SEOTesting is a recommended option for this automation.